FRRouting/frr/doc/user/bgp.rst

    revision 00's Multiprotocol Extensions for BGP-4.
 Some routing software is still using this version.

-.. index:: [no] neighbor PEER interface IFNAME
+.. index:: neighbor PEER interface IFNAME
 .. clicmd:: [no] neighbor PEER interface IFNAME

    When you connect to a BGP peer over an IPv6 link-local address, you have to